-Chart 1: Infrastructure Capital by year by Type
+Chart 1: Infrastructure Capital by year by Type (includes Waimea Community Dam share purchase)

-6 Development contributions are a fee charged for new development to contribute to the costs of building the infrastructure that supports them.
+&lt;sup>6 Development contributions are a fee charged for new development to contribute to the costs of building the infrastructure that supports them.

-5 Massey Home Affordability Index as quoted in National Policy Statement on Urban Development Capacity, Nelson-Tasman Monitoring Report July 2019-June 2020.
+&lt;sup>5 Massey Home Affordability Index as quoted in National Policy Statement on Urban Development Capacity, Nelson-Tasman Monitoring Report July 2019-June 2020.